If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 If your journey crosses over both peak and off-peak times, you can sometimes save money by splitting your journey to separate the off-peak part.

-This makes no change to your actual journey and you won’t need to switch trains at any point, so you’ve just saved a fiver in a matter of clicks.
+These split train tickets make no change to your actual journey and you won’t need to switch trains at any point, so you’ve just saved over £20 in a matter of clicks.

 8. The best times to book